 Lunch: Lunch is in the Dining Hall.

-Afternoon: WORKSHOP: This afternoon will be spent continuing our still life paintings under the watchful eye of the course instructor, who will move from student to student to offer support, advice and guidance.
+Afternoon: WORKSHOP: This afternoon will be spent painting under the watchful eye of the course instructor, who will move from student to student to offer support, advice and guidance.

 Dinner: Dinner in the wood-paneled Dining Hall.
 Enjoy the chef's tasty preparations from the extensive buffet.